By Fernando O

 Step 2

 Now you need to flavour / perfume the mix.
-Add the vanilla extract and orange zest and mix until integrated.
+Add the vanilla extract and the zest of 1 large orange and mix until integrated.

 You can also do this step in a mixer with a beater attachment, but I prefer hand mixing it to minimise the heat added to the the dough.